cmci/HTManalysisCourse/CentreCourseProtocol.md

 ipmin = impstats.min
 ipmean = impstats.mean
 ```
 **getStatistics** method returns an ImageStatistics object which does statistical calculations and holds the results.
-All of these results can be diretly accessed as field values (field values - this is new in this tutorial).
+All of these results can be directly accessed as field values (field values - this is new in this tutorial).
 You could also get other statistics results, which are listed as "Field Summary" of its Javadoc:

 <http://rsbweb.nih.gov/ij/developer/api/ij/process/ImageStatistics.html>